 Colonel West took command of Marine Aircraft Group-39 / 50 in Camp Pendleton, Calif., on August 31, 1990.
 On December 1, 1990, he deployed Marine Aircraft Group-50 as the Aviation Combat Element for the 5th Marine Expeditionary Brigade with 71 aircraft of 8 different types.
 Marine Aircraft Group-50 participated in the 5th Marine Expeditionary Brigade amphibious landing and subsequent operations ashore in Saudi Arabia, Kuwait, and Iraq during Operation Desert Storm.
 While on its way home, the task force was diverted to Bangladesh, where Colonel West served as the Air Mission Commander for the Operation Sea Angel disaster relief effort.

 In 1992, he was assigned as a legislative fellow, assisting the Office of Rep. C. W. Bill Young and the House Appropriations Committee with national security / defense matters and lessons learned from Desert Storm.
 Following this assignment, he became the head of Aviation Plans, Programs, Doctrine, Budget, Congressional and Joint Matters at Headquarters Marine Corps until his promotion to Brigadier General on October 1, 1995.
-He then served until May 1998 Legislative Assistant to Commandant of Marine Corps.
+He then served until May 1998 as Legislative Assistant to Commandant of Marine Corps.
 He was promoted to Major General on September 1, 1998.
 From June 1998 to July 1999 he served as Deputy Commanding General of II Marine Expeditionary Force, Camp Lejeune, N.C.
-He then served as the Senior Advisor for the Deputy Secretary of Defense for Chemical and Biological Protection from July 1999 to Feb 2001 and he was asked to serve on the Presidential Transition Team as the Dep Asst Secretary of Defense for Legislative Affairs.
+He then served as the Senior Advisor for the Deputy Secretary of Defense for Chemical and Biological Protection from July 1999 to Feb 2001 and he was asked to serve on the Presidential Transition Team and became the Dep Asst Secretary of Defense for Legislative Affairs.
 Randy West retired in Jan of 2002 and assumed his position with Robison Int, Inc.

 Randy is happily married to the former Robin Lane.
 The West’s have seven children and currently reside in Marshall, Virginia.

 Major General West’s personal decorations include the Defense Superior Service Medal, the Defense Distinguished Service Medal, three Legions of Merit, the Distinguished Flying Cross, Meritorious Service Medal, Air Medal with numeral 19, Joint Service Commendation Medal, Navy and Marine Corps Commendation Award, and Combat Action Ribbon.

 Dave Porter was elected to Vice Chairman of the Board in July 2020.